Field Team OS Upgrades: Practical Low‑Downtime Rollout

 Treat upgrades like business continuity

-- Who upgrades first: Never the entire team at once.
+- Who upgrades first: never the entire team at once.

-- When upgrades happen: Not during peak selling hours.
+- When upgrades happen: not during peak selling hours.

-- What success looks like: Device boots, apps work, files are intact, connectivity is normal.
+- What success looks like: device boots, apps work, files are intact, connectivity is normal.

-- What happens if it fails: The rep gets back online fast, with a documented fallback.
+- What happens if it fails: the rep gets back online fast, with a documented fallback.

 Most leaders wait until an OS reaches crisis status before acting.
 That’s backwards.
 By then, you’re rushing decisions across old hardware, unsupported versions, and field users who don’t have time to babysit a setup screen.